mah-elaraby/Alloy_design_toolkit/README.md

 The calculations, especially the phase calculations over a large composition space, can be time-consuming.
 The application utilizes parallel processing to speed up these calculations.
 The number of parallel workers can be configured in `config/settings.py` to match the number of available CPU cores.

-## Security & Privacy

-This is a local desktop application.
-It does not collect or transmit any personal data.
-All calculations are performed on the local machine.

 ## Error States